Noah Strote

 Bio

-Noah Strote earned his Ph.D. at UC Berkeley in 2011 and also studied at Columbia University in the City of New York and the Humboldt University of Berlin in Germany.
-He offers lectures in modern European history and German history as well as seminars in selected topics such as Fascism and National Socialism, imperialism, the Holocaust, and the Cold War.
-His current research focuses on encounters between African Americans and European immigrants and emigrants in the nineteenth and twentieth centuries, and he is co-director of a curricular initiative funded by the Teagle Foundation and the National Endowment for the Humanities to reinvigorate the liberal arts at NC State.
+Noah Strote earned his Ph.D. at UC Berkeley in 2011 and also studied at Columbia University in the City of New York and the Humboldt University of Berlin.
+He offers lectures in modern European history and German history as well as seminars in selected topics such as comparative fascism, imperialism, the Holocaust, and the Cold War.
+He founded and leads the undergraduate certificate program in Advanced Critical and Creative Thinking, an interdisciplinary project rooted in the humanities and aimed at cultivating the human skills necessary for work in the age of AI.
 He has a son named Rafael who is eight years old, plays guitar, and loves math.

 Research Publications